Hotel Safety Tips for Lone Travellers

 Definitely avoid the ground floor and the first floor as those are prime spots for break-ins.

-Equally, you don’t want to be on floors 6 and above as the emergency services wouldn’t be able to reach you.
+Equally, you don’t want to be too high up, as emergency services may struggle to reach upper floors with ladders in some situations.

 2. Find your nearest emergency exit